YKXia0/LBD_AD/models/GCN/README.md

-The model code refers to the examples provided by DGL.
+The code of models refers to the examples provided by DGL.